GuillaumeGomez/rust-fmod/README.md

 ##License

-    Copyright (c) 2014 Guillaume Gomez

-    The license of this project is the same of the FMOD non-commercial use.
-    Please refer to it.
-Here is the website for FMOD : http://www.fmod.org/
+    Please refer to the LICENSE.txt file for more details.
+    If you want more information, here is the FMOD website : http://www.fmod.org/